crt25/collimator/docs/architecture/iframe-rpc.md

 The library is installed with ClassMosaic.

-Only for development purpose, you can install it via yarn:
+Only for development purposes, you can install it via yarn:

 ```sh
 # From: collimator/